ptpkueqf/Sava-1/README.md

 Then, upload the jar file to all the VMs. <br>
 cd into the file directory of jar file. <br>
 Use java -jar xxx.jar master to start a master<br>
-Use java -jar xxx.jar standby to start a standby master use java -jar xxx.jar client to start a client and recieve you command use java -jar xxx.jar worker to start a worker which is the main calcualtion unit.
+Use java -jar xxx.jar standby to start a standby master<br>
+use java -jar xxx.jar client to start a client and recieve you command<br>
+use java -jar xxx.jar worker to start a worker which is the main calcualtion unit. <br>
-To start an application, you should input the class name of vertex of the application and the file address of the large graph.
+To start an application, you should input the class name of vertex of the application and the file address of the large graph.<br>
-Then, after calculation, it should output the top 25 vertices and their values.
+Then, after calculation, it should output the top 25 vertices and their values.<br>